 Our experience in the field was recently confirmed by a study conducted by the Strong Center for Developmental Disabilities at the University of Rochester and funded by the Developmental Disabilities Planning Council.
 They conducted 7 focus groups across 5 upstate NY counties and New York City.
 When asked about their “biggest worry” and what supports were needed, covering basic needs and skill development were among the most commonly mentioned…especially, “learning how to keep safe!”

-Prevention 1st and its expert partner Community Health Strategies are currently developing an evaluated curriculum for teaching fire safety and injury prevention skills to people with disabilities who are or are preparing to move into independent living situations.
+Prevention 1st and its expert partner Community Health Strategies have developed Safe at Home, an evaluated curriculum for teaching fire safety and injury prevention skills to people with disabilities who are or are preparing to move into independent living situations.